Aethlon Medical (NASDAQ:AEMD) Now Covered by StockNews.com

-StockNews.com began coverage on shares of Aethlon Medical (NASDAQ:AEMD – Get Rating) in a research report sent to investors on Sunday morning.
-The firm issued a sell rating on the medical equipment provider’s stock.
+Equities research analysts at StockNews.com started coverage on shares of Aethlon Medical (NASDAQ:AEMD – Get Rating) in a research report issued to clients and investors on Monday.
+The brokerage set a “sell” rating on the medical equipment provider’s stock.

-Separately, Maxim Group downgraded Aethlon Medical from a buy rating to a hold rating in a report on Tuesday, November 15th.

 Aethlon Medical Company Profile